MaurerKrisztian/issue-improver-action/README.md

 ## Inputs:
 -  api-key: OpenAi api key
-- template: The resolved tamplate will be sent to GPT.
+- template: The resolved template will be sent to GPT.
 You can use placeholders related to the issue: {{author}}, {{issueTitle}}, {{issueBody}}
 - model: OpenAi model (optional)
+- max_tokens: OpenAI max_tokens (response length) (optional)

 ## How does It work?